dbrgn/django-simplepaginator/README.md

 Installation
 ------------

-Copy the messagegroups folder to your project or install it into your pythonpath:
+Copy the simple_paginator folder to your project or install it into your pythonpath:

     # python setup.py install

-Then add messagegroups to your `INSTALLED_APPS` setting.
+Then add simple_paginator to your `INSTALLED_APPS` setting.

 Usage
 -----